“Wada Paav” Xploring Maharashtra street food

-I love street food and being Maharashtrian Wada paav the yummy bun dumpling or call it Indian fatty cutlet as my dear friend ash says it, is my all-time favorite.
+I love street food and being Maharashtrian Wada paav the yummy bun dumpling or call it Indian fatty cutlet as my dear friend ash says it, or call it Indian Burger.
+What’s in a name when it’s my all-time favorite.
 What better way to start your day tasting Bharat ka zaika with this wonder food, one-stop meal, any time meal dish.
 Wada pav is a combo of mixed flavors it’s spicy, it’s savory, it’s delicious for taste buds.

 BBC once quoted in its article that WADA-Paav is the Indian burger, McDonald’s can’t master.
 Read here to know about the history of WADA paav.
 A yummy… tummy-filling favorite snack with a hot cup of chai, what else you need to start your day.
 Pocket-friendly, savory and tasty Wada Paav is an all-day on-the-go snack.